yyxhdy/arja/README.md

 This tool provides the implementation of ARJA along with three previous notable repair approaches (i.e., GenProg, RSRepair and Kali).

+If you use ARJA for academic purpose, please include the following citation:

+Yuan Yuan and Wolfgang Banzhaf.
+2018.
+ARJA: Automated repair of Java programs via multi-objective geneticprogramming.
+IEEE Transactions on Software Engineering (2018). https://doi.org/10.1109/TSE.2018.2874648

 ## Requirements